-1 Module name 38142 Business and Society Business & Society in Africa 5 ECTS 2 Courses / lectures Masterseminar: Business & Society in Africa and Latin America (2 SWS) Attendance is mandatory.
-5 ECTS 3 Lecturers Milena Störmer
+1 Module name 38142 Business and Society Business & Society in Africa 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+Attendance is mandatory.
+3 Lecturers -

-4 Module coordinator Milena Störmer 5 Contents are taking on new responsibilities, which or regulatory basis.
-Next to its econom are progressively engaging in social, or responsibilities.
-Grand challenges such and economic insecurities, and fragile action as stakeholder pressure and the drastically increasing.
-Today, corporate than ever before.
-This seminar is designed to discuss the today's world, particularly focusing on regions.
-The aim is to provide a comp empirical foundation to assess grand organizations face.
-Sustainable busin role in understanding how MNCs can grand challenges.
-Students will examine business action (e.g., economic, political-legal, and so relationships between business and s alternative approaches to management will be dis (e.g.: corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management, inclusive between the second corporate social responsibility (0 stakeholder management second corporate social responsibility (0 stakeholder management second corporate social co This seminar is designed to discuss the changing role of business in today's world, particularly focusing on the African and Latin American regions.
+4 Module coordinator Milena Störmer 5 Contents The world order is changing and multi-national corporations (MNCs) are taking on new responsibilities, whether that is on a voluntary or regulatory basis.
+Next to its economic responsibilities, MNCs are progressively engaging in social, ecological, and political responsibilities.
+Grand challenges such as the global pandemic, physica and economic insecurities, and fragile democracies need immediate action as stakeholder pressure and the call to fill governance gaps is drastically increasing.
+Today, corporations have more responsibilities than ever before.
+This seminar is designed to discuss the changing role of business in today's world, particularly focusing on the African and Latin American regions.
 The aim is to provide a comprehensive theoretical as well as empirical foundation to assess grand challenges that societies and organizations face.
 Sustainable business development will play a central role in understanding how MNCs can contribute to today's societal and grand challenges.
 Students will examine business actions in various institutional contexts (e.g., economic, political-legal, and socio-cultural) and address the relationships between business and society critically, considering alternative approaches to management.
-Contemporary social challenges in management will be discussed from an organizational (e.g.: corporate social responsibility (CSR), corporate citizenship (CC), stakeholder management, inclusive business, and social enterprises) and systemic perspective (e.g.: sustainable development, cross-sector 6 Learning objectives and skills Students analyze the changes in the role of business in African or Latin American societies taking in consideration multiple institutional contexts (e.g. economic, political-legal, and socio-cultural).
+Contemporary social challenges in management will be discussed from an organizational (e.g.: corporate social responsibility (CSR), corporate citizenship (CC), stakeholder management, inclusive business, and social enterprises) and systemic perspective (e.g.: sustainable development, cross-sector interactions, and social innovation).
+6 Learning objectives and skills Students analyze the changes in the role of business in African or Latin American societies taking in consideration multiple institutional contexts (e.g. economic, political-legal, and sociocultural).
 Students reflect and evaluate the different theoretical approaches that explain the particularities of the business and society relationships in Africa or Latin America.
 Students independently answer a research question regarding a particular issue related to the business and society relationships in Africa or Latin America.
 Students plan, carry out research, evaluate and analyze scientific literature related to an issue considered relevant for the better understanding of the business and society relationships

-• Students can present clearly and effectively a particular issue related to the complex business and society relationship in Africa or Latin America 7 Prerequisites Intended stage in the degree course: second/ third semester 8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation Written assignment 11 Grading procedure Presentation (33%) Written assignment (67%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 21 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Carroll, A. and Buchholtz, A.K.
+Students can present clearly and effectively a particular issue related to the complex business and society relationship in Africa or Latin America 7 Prerequisites Intended stage in the degree course: second/ third semester 8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation/written assignment 11 Grading procedure Presentation/written assignment (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 21 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Carroll, A. and Buchholtz, A.K.
 (2015) Business & Society: Ethics, Sustainability, and Stakeholder Management, Ninth Edition, Stamford, CT: Cengage Learning.
 Lawrence, A.T. and Weber, J. (2014) Business and Society: Stakeholders, Ethics, Public Policy, Fourteenth Edition, International Edition, Singapore: McGraw Hill Education.
 Lissuer, R.N. and Sherman, H. (2014) Business, Society, and Government Essentials: Strategy and Applied Ethics, Second Edition, New York: Routledge.